 Applicants must be able to face the strenuous physical demands of this course, which is ideal if you have a physical background and want to develop your skills in a creative context using your whole body to express character and story.

-Over the years, a number of East 15 graduates have gone on to become leading actors,fight directors, stuntmen and specialist performers.
-This work extends from staged fights on film, television, in the theatre, opera and ballet, to re-enactments of historic battles, and animal and mechanical costume operating work for films.
+Over the years, a number of East 15 graduates have gone on to become leading actors, fight directors and stunt and specialist performers.
+This work extends from performing and choreographing staged fights on film, television, in the theatre, opera and ballet, to re-enactments of historic battles, animal and mechanical costume operating work for films as well as motion capture and green screen performance for the film and games industries.

 “For three years I have not only thrown punches and swung swords, I have used puppetry, studied classical text, learnt to tumble, devised, written and acted, fired the occasional handgun and collaborated with and been taught by some incredible industry professionals that have pushed me to succeed.”